 - Are there any alerts or warnings showing up in vCenter?

-- Do you see anything else going on in vCenter that could be causing VM performance issue?
+- Do you see anything else going on in vCenter that could be causing VM performance issues?

 Because vSphere shares resources, sometimes a bully VM could be using up all the resources and strangling the virtual servers sharing the same host or data store.
 Look for signs of other VMs having issues.

-If vCenter shows performance on the VMs and shared resources looks good, then move up the stack and start logging into VMs if the problem still exists.
+If vCenter shows performance on the VMs and shared resources look good, then move up the stack and start logging into VMs if the problem still exists.